vitessio/website/content/en/docs/18.0/reference/features/two-phase-commit.md

 ### Configuring VTGate

 The atomicity policy is controlled by the `transaction_mode` flag.
-The default value is `multi` and will set all transactions to multi-database mode.
+If not specified, the default value is `UNSPECIFIED`, which itself defaults to `MULTI` and will set all transactions to multi-database mode.

 To enforce single-database transactions, the VTGates can be started by specifying `transaction_mode=single`.